Step-by-step: pamper evening

 will do - and calculate how many stallholders you will be able to

-help recruit therapists and stallholders, promote the event, and
+volunteers to help recruit therapists and stallholders, promote the

-- Source stallholders and therapists by asking parents for
+Source stallholders and therapists by asking parents for contacts,

 confirmation letters out via email with reply slips and payment

-- Spread the word using posters (see tips and advice below),
+Spread the word using posters (see tips and advice above), flyers,

-flyers, letters and via social media.
-Sell tickets for £3-5 before
+letters and via social media.
+Sell tickets for £3-5 before the

-the event and ask people to book and pay for treatments in advance,
+event and ask people to book and pay for treatments in advance, so

-so therapists know how many clients to expect.
-Selling treatment
+therapists know how many clients to expect.
+Selling treatment slots

 guests don't miss out, and stops them having to wait around on the

 night.
 Take contact details of clients in case you need to track